Widget-Wrangler/ww/WWBase/Documentation/IntroducingWidgetWrangler.md

 # Widget Wrangler

-## What’s a widget, and why should I care?
+## Whatâ€™s a widget, and why should I care?
 In economics, a [widget](https://en.wikipedia.org/wiki/Widget_(economics)) is a name for a generic gadget or manufactured good; on the web, a [widget](https://en.wikipedia.org/wiki/Web_widget) is a generic piece of web functionality running on a page.